 Kia ora and welcome to Ramblings, a fairly random collection of travel yarns, stories and photographs by Peter de Graaf.

-I’m a newspaper reporter/photographer and occasional travel writer based in Kerikeri, a town of about 6000 people in New Zealand’s Far North.
-When I’m not tinkering with this blog I work for the Northern Advocate, a regional daily paper based in the city of Whangarei.
+I’m a reporter and occasional travel writer based in Kerikeri, a town of about 7000 people in New Zealand’s Far North.
+When I’m not tinkering with this blog I work for RNZ, a public broadcaster.
+I previously worked for the Northern Advocate, a regional daily paper based in the city of Whangārei.

 In that time I made a brief and spectacularly unsuccessful attempt to live and work in the UK; spent a few years in Amsterdam, getting to know the land of my ancestors; and accidentally ended up in what was then still Czechoslovakia.
-I stayed for seven years, teaching at Anglo-Czech High School in a town called České Budějovice, where I forged some wonderful friendships and a fascination for the post-communist world.
+I stayed for seven years, teaching at Anglo-Czech High School in a town called České Budějovice, where I forged some great friendships and a fascination for the post-communist world.

 It was in the Czech Republic that I was inspired to become a journalist.
 The epiphany came at a concert by a rock band formerly known as the Plastic People of the Universe — but that’s a whole other story, which will some day become the subject of a blog post…

 If you want to contact me, enquire about using a photo or a story, etc, please flick me an email at email@example.com or use the contact form at the bottom of this page.

 In the 2019 Philippine Airlines Travel Media Awards I was a finalist in the category for best New Zealand image for a number of photos including Haka in the Rain, an image shot at Te Tii Marae in Waitangi during Te Pūtake o Te Riri — the first national commemorations of the New Zealand Wars, a series of bloody battles between Māori and British forces starting in Northland in 1845.